MicrosoftDocs/sql-docs/docs/advanced-analytics/r/sql-server-configuration-r-services.md

 There are multiple ways to improve the performance of feature engineering.
 You can either optimize your R code and keep feature extraction inside the modeling process, or move the feature engineering process into SQL.

 - Using R. You define a function and then pass it as the argument to [rxTransform](https://docs.microsoft.com/r-server/r-reference/revoscaler/rxtransform) during training.
-If the model supports parallel processing, the feature engineering will also be processed using multiple CPUs.
+If the model supports parallel processing, the feature engineering task can be processed using multiple CPUs.
 Using this approach, the data science team observed a 16% performance improvement in terms of scoring time.
 However, this approach requires a model that supports parallelization and a query that can be executed using a parallel plan.

 - Use R with a SQL compute context.
 In a multiprocessor environment with isolated resources available for execution of separate batches, you can achieve greater efficiency by isolating the SQL queries used for each batch, to extract data from tables and constrain the data on the same workload group.
 Methods used to isolate the batches include partitioning, and use of PowerShell to execute separate queries in parallel.